stevehoober254/Real-time-Data-Pipeline-with-Apache-Kafka/README.md

-# Apache Kafka Docker Compose Project
+# Real-time Data Pipeline with Apache Kafka

-This project provides a Docker Compose configuration for setting up an Apache Kafka cluster along with ZooKeeper using Docker.
+This project provides a scalable and fault-tolerant real-time data pipeline using Apache Kafka for ingesting, processing, and analyzing streaming data.

 ## Prerequisites